 1. The Source of Self-Regard: Selected Essays, Speeches, and Meditations, by Toni Morrison

 The Source of Self-Regard should be on every bookshelf, as it’s filled with Toni Morrison’s beautiful, powerful prose, essays, meditations, and speeches.
-It’s her commencement address to the Sarah Lawrence College Class of 1988 that particularly resonates with me; growing up I was often referred to as a dreamer with my head in the clouds, not always grounded in reality.
-I felt frustrated.
-A lot.
+The book comes from her commencement address to the Sarah Lawrence College Class of 1988 which particularly resonates with me; growing up, I was often referred to as a

 “I want to talk about the activity you were always warned against as being wasteful, impractical, hopeless.
 I want to talk about dreaming.
 Not the activity of the sleeping brain, but rather the activity of the wakened, alert one.
 Not idle wishful speculation, but engaged, directed daytime vision.”

 Every word is precious, and validates the dreaming brain of any recent graduate.
-It’s so wonderful to be given permission to dream, envision, to imagine a world as it ought to be.
+It’s so wonderful to be given permission to dream, envision, and to imagine a world as it ought to be.

 2. Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead, by Brené Brown

-Brené writes in Daring Greatly: “When we shut ourselves off from vulnerability, we distance ourselves from the experiences that bring purpose and meaning to our lives.”
+Brené writes in Daring Greatly, “When we shut ourselves off from vulnerability, we distance ourselves from the experiences that bring purpose and meaning to our lives.”

 “Vulnerability is the core, the heart, the center, of meaningful human experiences.”